Dan2lle/MovieListGenerator/README.md

 - As a user, I want to be able to optionally load my TV show bucket list from the file when the program starts

 # Instructions for Grader
-- You can generate the first required event by clicking the "Add a show" button after entering the name and category of a show
+- You can generate the first required event(add Xs to Y) by first selecting "a" in the command line and then clicking the "Add a show" button in the popped out GUI window after entering the name and category of a show
-- You can generate the second required
+- You can generate the second required event(remove Xs from Y) by first selecting "r" in the command line and then clicking the "Remove this show" button after selecting any show in the menu list
 - You can trigger my audio component by clicking any button
-- You can save the state of my application by clicking the "Save the shows" button
+- You can **save** the state of my application by clicking the "Save the shows" button
-- You can reload the state of my application by
+- The state of the application **automatically reloads**.